 You may wish to make contact with the CDT team before you apply in order to work out whether this is the right course for you, and the likely availability of funding.
 Enquiries should be directed to email@example.com in the first instance.

 The set of documents you should send with your application to this course comprises the following:

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.

 More information about the transcript requirement is available in the Application Guide.

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

 Statement of purpose:

-Up to one page or 1,000 words, and to include a 1-2-3 choice of substantive research project from the list provided on the OxICFM CDT website
+A maximum of 1,000 words, and to include a 1-2-3 choice of substantive research project from the list provided on the OxICFM CDT website